cameron-martin/cameron-martin.github.io/_posts/2016-03-03-type-level-naturals-in-c-sharp.md

 }
 {% endhighlight %}

-They work!
-But we can't really do anything with them yet, so let's define some of the fundamental operations for lists: `Map`, `ZipWith` and both left and right fold.
+Okay, so we can create and print our length-encoded lists.
+But we can't do much else with them yet, so let's define some of the fundamental operations for lists: `Map`, `ZipWith` and both left and right fold.

 {% highlight c# %}
 public abstract class Vector<L, T> : IEnumerable<T>
     where L : Nat
 {
     public abstract IEnumerator<T> GetEnumerator();

     IEnumerator IEnumerable.GetEnumerator()
     {
         return GetEnumerator();
     }

     public override string ToString()
     {
         return "[" + String.Join(", ", this) + "]";